togblog/togblog.github.io/_posts/2022-05-09-nvidia-drivers-ew.md

 **"…code=38(cudaErrorNoDevice)”**

-For whatever reason your NVIDIA GPU (with sufficient compute capability) isn’t being detected, which can be due to a number of reasons.
+For whatever reason your NVIDIA GPU (with sufficient compute capability) isn’t being detected, which is due to a number of reasons.
 Entering

 ```
 nvidia-smi